 That explains the class nature of this debate, it’s essentially a raid, from an economic standpoint, it’s a raid by the owners of capital on the working class, essentially.

 I’ve been involved in the American conservative movement for more that 30 years.
-I worked for Ashbrook, not !—against Richard Nixon in 1972.
-But I have to say this is a very unedifying spectacle, what’s happening here—what the Republicans I’ve supported for so long are doing here.—
+I worked for John Ashbrook— Ashbrook, not Ashcroft!—against Richard Nixon in 1972.
+But I have to say this is a very unedifying spectacle, what’s happening here—what the Republicans I’ve supported for so long are doing here.

 Let me say a bit more about this impact on wage levels.
 You know, to paraphrase Trotsky, you may not be interested in immigration, but immigration is interested in you!

 About two years ago, George Borjas, who is the leading economist on immigration—he’s a Cuban immigrant who teaches at the Kennedy school at Harvard—he published a paper which for the first time showed substantial impact on wage levels, not simply of the unskilled, but also of college-educated Americans.
 It appeared, for those of you who are interested, in the Quarterly Journal of Economics in the Fall of 2003. [ The Labor Demand Curve Is Downward Sloping]

 Borjas showed that immigration from 1980 to 2000 had reduced the wages of the average native-born worker by about 3 percent.
 But the effects varied dramatically according to age and to skill levels.
 The worst, of course, was for native-born high-school dropouts.
 Their wages were reduced by about 9 percent.
 But even for college graduates, wages were reduced by about 5 percent.
 The impact was greatest for college graduates with about 10 years experience, i.e. the ones who are raising young families.
-But even new Vdare.com note: Peter Brimelow was speaking from memory.
-In fact, it’s , according to Ed Rubenstein.]are reduced by about 5 percent a year. [
+But even new college graduates’ wages are reduced by about 5 percent a year. [ Vdare.com note: Peter Brimelow was speaking from memory.
+In fact, it’s 3.5 percent , according to Ed Rubenstein.]

 This is a substantial cost that’s being imposed on American workers, for no overall benefit.
 I’m not saying, of course, that immigration is of no value.
 I think a limited amount of skilled immigration could be justified.
 I mean look at me, I’m well worth having, I’m sure you agree. [ laughter!]